joeypiccola/joeypiccola.github.io/_posts/2018-07-17-adding-a-cert-to-the-puppet-enterprise-console.md

 ---
-title: "Adding a cert to the Puppet Enterprise console."
+title: "Adding a certificate to the Puppet Enterprise console."
 tags:
   - puppet
   - openssl